daarnolducsd/ep5book/docs/06-week6.md

 6 6       Jay   male white    0
 ```

 Our main outcome of interest is whether an individual received a callback for an interview.
 In the data frame, a 0 represents the resume did not get a callback.
-A 1 represents the resume to get a callback.
+A 1 represents the resume did get a callback.
 Because the data is stored in this way, we can simply take the average of the variable call in order to retrieve the overall callback rate:

 ```r